dfelinto/blender-manual/manual/compositing/types/color/mix.rst

    The Blend modes can be selected in the select menu.
    See :term:`Color Blend Modes` for details on each blending mode.

-   Add, Subtract, Multiply, Screen, Divide, Difference, Darken, Lighten, Overlay, Color Dodge, Color Burn, Hue, Saturation, Value, Color, Soft Light, Linear Light
+   Add, Subtract, Multiply, Screen, Divide, Difference, Exclusion, Darken, Lighten, Overlay, Color Dodge, Color Burn, Hue, Saturation, Value, Color, Soft Light, Linear Light